2019 Program and Application Information

-Students participating in this program may earn up to 9 UMass Amherst credits by attending the University of Salamanca, attending discussion sessions, and participating in online activities.
+Students participating in this program may earn up to 9 UMass Amherst credits (for Spanish majors and minors) and fulfill your HFA language requirement (details below) by attending the University of Salamanca, attending discussion sessions, and participating in online activities.

 The Summer Program in Salamanca has been in existence for 30 years.
 Its success is attributed to the excellence of the students who have participated in the program as well as to the high caliber of the teaching staff.
 The Program has had participants from UCLA, University of Michigan, Georgetown University, Ohio University, Yale, Brown, Princeton, Penn, MIT, Boston University, Tufts, University of Texas at Austin, Harvard, Amherst College, Smith College, Mount Holyoke College, Vanderbilt University, University of Massachusetts Boston, University of Massachusetts Dartmouth, Providence College, University of Oregon, and Queens College.